A Survey on Time-Series Pre-Trained Models: Overview of TS-PTMs

 \textbf{Model Reprogramming} {\;} The great success of PTMs in CV~\cite{he2020momentum} and NLP~\cite{qiu2020pre} shows that using a large-scale labeled dataset can significantly benefit the downstream tasks.
 However, most time-series datasets are not large.
 Recently, a novel TS-PTM called Voice2Series~\cite{yang2021voice2series} was proposed for time-series classification.
 Voice2Series is based on model reprogramming~\cite{elsayed2018adversarial} (Fig.~\ref{fig:Reprogram}).
 It uses a large acoustic model pre-trained on massive human voice datasets~(e.g., spoken-term recognition).
 The voice data can be considered as univariate time series, and therefore enormous voice data can be employed to pre-train an acoustic model.
 To make the acoustic model suitable for general time-series data, Voice2Series reprogrammed the model through input transformation learning and output label mapping.
 The input transformation of a time-series sample $\boldsymbol{X}$ is defined as:

 where ${\rm Pad}(\cdot)$ is a zero-padding function, $\boldsymbol{M}$ is a binary mask, and $\boldsymbol{\theta}$ are reprogramming parameters for aligning the data distributions of the source and target domains.
 A random (but non-overlapping) many-to-one mapping between source and target labels is used as the output label mapping.
-Transformer-based attention mechanism~\cite{de2018neural,yang2021decentralizing} is used as the acoustic model.
+Transformer-based attention mechanism~\cite{yang2021decentralizing} is used as the acoustic model.
 Note that model reprogramming not only uses more labeled training samples during pre-training, but also considers adapts the PTMs to the target tasks by constructing relationships between the source and target domain data.

 \textbf{Summary} {\;} The universal encoder first pre-trains a base network on the labeled source datasets, and then the base network is transferred to the target domain.
 This usually requires a large amout of labeled source samples for pre-training, and can be difficult to obtain in the time-series domain.
 Positive (resp. negative) transfer often occurs when the source and target datasets are similar (resp. dissimilar).
 Previous studies have explored how to select the source based on inter-dataset similarity or time series representations in the latent representation space.
 In addition, the aligned encoder based on domain adaption considers the differences between source and target data distributions.
 Voice2Serie~\cite{yang2021voice2series} provides a new approach for classification-based PTMs.
-Some domain-specific time series data (e.g., voice data) is used to pre-train a base network, which is then applied to general time series through model reprogramming.
-Nevertheless, how to construct a large-scale well-labeled time series dataset suitable for TS-PTMs has not been explored.
+Some domain-specific time series data (e.g., voice data) is used to pre-train a base network, which is then applied to general time series through model reprogramming. {}{Similarly, building on the success of pre-trained Large Language Models (LLMs) in time series modeling~\cite{zhou2023one,caotempo}, Time-LLM~\cite{jintime} converts time series data into text-like formats with patching strategy and use model reprogramming to transfer LLM knowledge to time series tasks.} Nevertheless, how to construct a large-scale well-labeled time series dataset suitable for TS-PTMs {}{remains an open challenge.}